probboy/dsc-apis-section-intro-nyc-ds-082619/README.md

 ## APIs

 One of the many ways you'll find yourself accessing data as a professional data scientist is via APIs (Application Programming Interfaces).
 Typically you'll send a request and get some data back - often in JSON or XML format.
-In this section you'll get some hands on experience retrieving and working with data provided by a range of different APIs.
+In this section, you'll get some hands-on experience retrieving and working with data provided by a range of different APIs.

 ### Introduction to APIs